-A common data environment is closely related to a common model environment (as defined by Opinion Builder).
-The concept of Building Information Modeling (BIM) essentially began its conquest from three-dimensional building modeling, so let's return to that area for simplicity.
+A common data environment is closely related to a common model environment (as defined by Opinion Builders).
+The concept of Building Information Modeling (BIM) essentially began its conquest from three-dimensional building modeling, so let’s return to that area for simplicity.

 Today, three-dimensional models are not only created by architects, but also by many other disciplines: structural engineers, building services engineers, electrical engineers, usually all in their own proven software, where they can work most efficiently.
 While all design software can import models from other disciplines to support the design work, the combined model may not be accessible to all project participants, may not be viewable, and may be of limited use for interdisciplinary coordination.

 If you are working on a BIM basis, the first and biggest problem you will face is: where and how do you bring the disciplinary models together in a common environment so it is accessible, viewable, and useful to all project stakeholders-including me-in a way that can be tracked and user-friendly?